mxz2013/segmentation_api/README.md

 - The code has been tested on Ubuntu 24.04 with Python 3.10 with CPU inference.
 - Python 3.10.6

-# How fastapi works with RQ and Redis (for example we have 3 users submitting requests simultaneously)
+# How fastapi works with RQ and Redis
+Suppose that we are having 3 clients sending requests simultaneously to the server for image segmentation.

 ## 1. client -> server (request submission)
 ```
 # 3 threads simultaneously send these requests: